 1. Put together your business plan!

 Putting together a business plan can seem daunting at first, but you shouldn’t sweat it.
 In fact, it’s a lot like assembling a starting lineup — you’ll need to plan out the different pieces and playmakers that will lead to a successful formation.
-In general, business plans should follow templates (like this one).
+In general, business plans should follow templates.
+Use our guide for your business plan template.

 Some of the pieces you should include are: